SupTan85/int/README.md

 # int

-This Project is math and calculate for large data in Lua. **Waring this module is in beta !!**
+This Project is math and calculate for large data in Lua. **Waring: this module is in beta !!
+SO MANY BUG**

 why this module name is "int"? because in this module alway use integer to calculate math!